ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-15-fhe-blog-post.md

    3    | 142  |  32  |  174   |    174    |  4544   |  4544
 ```

 This demonstration confirms the validity of the SIMD arithmetic approach.
 Specifically, the evaluation of the resulting sum or product polynomial at each pre-selected position (slot) precisely matches the component-wise arithmetic operation applied to the original input vectors.
-This proves that algebraic manipulations of a single encoded polynomial can simultaneously process all the underlying data slots.
+This demonstrates that algebraic manipulations of a single encoded polynomial can simultaneously process all the underlying data slots.

 ### 5. The Takeaway
 As you can see, adding the polynomials resulted in a new curve that represents the **sum** of the data at every position point.
 Multiplying them created a curve representing the **product**.